- Leesa Mattress Review

 The 3 inch top layer is proprietary foam by Tuft and Needle, designed specifically to provide pressure relieving comfort and an incredible night’s sleep.
 It doesn’t have the fancy and complex construction of the Leesa but makes up for it in customized foam technology.

 The surface foam keeps you cool even on hot summer nights.
-The material is designed to “conduct” heat away from the body while keeping you cosy enough and sleeping like a baby.
+The material is designed to “conduct” heat away from the body while keeping you cozy enough and sleeping like a baby.
 Furthermore, the simpler design will make less surface contact with your body and avoid any overheating.

 Tuft and Needle Firmness